Myths and legends

 Egypt, Rome, Greece and China are some cultures that are famous for their myths and legends.

-General Websites
+General websites

 The websites below will explain more about myths and legends, and how they began in various countries around the world.

-Britannica School
+Britannica School Middle

 Britannica School is part of EPIC, a collection of reliable databases covering lots of different topics.
 It’s put together especially for New Zealand school students and helps to answer questions like this.

-Tips: To get to the EPIC resources you will need a password from your school librarian first.
-Or you can chat with one of our AnyQuestions librarians between 1 and 6 pm Monday to Friday and they will help you online.
-Some EPIC databases may also be available through your public library.
+Tips: To use the EPIC resources you will need a password from your school librarian.
+Or you can chat with one of our AnyQuestions librarians.
+Your public library may have some EPIC databases too.

 National Geographic Kids